Gestational Diabetes & Chocolate

 In general, those with gestational diabetes are instructed to eat complex carbohydrates (carbs that take a longer time to digest) over simple ones – and they are often told to avoid sweets, candy, desserts, sweet baked goods, and – yes – chocolate!

 Dark chocolate is not only lower in sugar than milk (and white) chocolate, but also better for you.
-Sugar-free chocolate is a good alternative whether you like dark or milk chocolate.
+Ross Chocolates has a range of sugar-free chocolates that are a good alternative whether you like dark or milk chocolate.
 The important thing is to read labels to determine with what chocolate is sweetened (all chocolate bars and treats, even dark ones, are sweetened).
 Glucose, sucrose, fructose, lactose, and other ingredients ending in ose are sugars and should be avoided when living with gestational diabetes.
 Even natural sweeteners, like honey, agave, and other fruit juices need to be avoided, as do dried fruits within the chocolate bar or treat (raisins, dates, mangoes, bananas, etc., even cranberries should be avoided) because the sugar content of dried fruit is very high and enters the bloodstream very quickly.

 Sugar alcohols (usually ending in tol) are safer to eat because they are digested differently and usually have very little impact on blood sugar levels but most sugar alcohols (mannitol, maltitol, sorbitol, etc., may have nasty effects on your digestive system, causing bloating, gas, diarrhea, and even nausea.